Yadu0908/ReactJourney/PortfolioProject/MyProgress.md

 - **React Icons**:
   I explored how to implement icons using the `react-icons` library.
 After installing it via the terminal, I was able to seamlessly integrate a variety of icons into my project, improving the UI's look and feel.

+- **Typing effect on the page**:
+  For, Creating the cool typing effect on the home page, I used `typed` liberary.
+Which is easy to implemnent into the project and after exploring some doct i feagured out how to use this lib.
+And added this cool effect on my page.